gromacs/gromacs/docs/user-guide/mdp-options.rst

    the particle-particle interactions and the mesh part of PME, it is useful to know that the accuracy of the electrostatics remains nearly constant when the Coulomb cut-off and the PME grid spacing are scaled by the same factor.
+Note that this spacing can be scaled up along with :mdp:`rcoulomb` by the PME tuning in :ref:`gmx mdrun`.

 .. mdp:: fourier-nx
 .. mdp:: fourier-ny